 Riyon Coffee Shop

 This is one of the few places in Nagoya where you can get breakfast at any time of the day.
-Only 6 minutes of walking from Nagoya Station will bring you to Riyon Coffee Shop.
+Only a 6-minute walk from Nagoya Station will bring you to Riyon Coffee Shop.
 Enjoy your Nagoya Morning fix all day long!

-Complement your morning coffee, tea, or fruit juice with one of their different Morning Service sets.
-The sets include your Japanese standard thick slice of toast with boiled egg, as well as a selection of pressed toasts.
-You can go for one with a sweet filling of fruit, Ogura-an (sweet red bean paste), or peanut cream, or try a savory one with either potato salad or vegetable salad.
+Complement your morning coffee, tea, or fruit juice with one of their various Morning Service sets.
+These sets feature the Japanese standard thick slice of toast with a boiled egg, as well as a selection of pressed toasts.
+You can opt for a sweet filling like fruit, Ogura-an (sweet red bean paste), or peanut cream, or try a savory option with either potato salad or vegetable salad.

 Riyon Coffee Shop (モーニング喫茶 リヨン)